ageller/IDEAS_FSS-Vis/datasets/README.md

 * tripcoll.csv : contains a 5-body gravitational scattering simulation, created using the code [FEWBODY](http://www.ascl.net/1208.011) and reformatted for ease of use.

 * WHO-COVID-19-global-data.csv : COVID-19 data from the WHO.
 The direct download link is [here](https://covid19.who.int/WHO-COVID-19-global-data.csv), and those data are updated regularly.
 There are also other interesting data sets on the WHO COVID page [here](https://covid19.who.int/data).

+* Other excellent data sets can be found on the [Chicago Data Portal](https://data.cityofchicago.org/) and the [Evanston Data Portal](https://data.cityofevanston.org/).